 November: first two weeks, especially in the U.S.

 January: beginning after the first week and continuing into March

 6. What travel periods should be avoided?

-- In the U.S.: Avoid the Thanksgiving travel period; the holiday itself falls on Thursday, Nov.
+U.S. flights: Avoid the Thanksgiving travel period; the holiday itself falls on Thursday, Nov.
 24 this year but the Wednesday before and the Sunday after are particularly expensive.

-- In much of the world: Avoid the days immediately surrounding Christmas (Dec.
+International flights: Avoid the days immediately surrounding Christmas (Dec.
 25) and New Year’s (Jan.
 1) as they are usually peak travel periods.

 As always, safe travels.